 You'll probably find your symptoms are worse when the pollen count is high - the pollen count is a measure of how much pollen is in the air at a particular time.

-You'll often see pollen counts mentioned in weather reports, or you can look them up online.
-For example, in the UK you can get pollen forecasts from the Met Office website (metoffice.gov.uk).
+You'll often see pollen counts mentioned in weather reports, or you can find them online.

 There are some things you can do to avoid the worst pollen levels.